plone/training/docs/mastering-plone/volto_overrides.md

 ## The Logo

 You can use this approach to change the Logo.

-Create your own logo or download a logo and add it to your Volto app ({file}`frontend`) using this path and name: `src/customizations/components/theme/Logo/Logo.svg`.
+Create your own logo as a svg image or [download a logo](https://www.starzel.de/plone-tutorial/Logo.svg/@@download) and add it to your Volto app ({file}`frontend`) using this path and name: `src/customizations/components/theme/Logo/Logo.svg`.

 After a restart of Volto ({kbd}`ctrl + c` and {kbd}`yarn start`) your page should look like this: